Describes R&D projects with participation of members of the former CIMOSA Association

 Enterprise Interoperability is the ability of an Enterprise or more generally one Organisation to work with other Enterprises or Organisations without special effort.
 The capability to interact and exchange information both internally and with external organisations- partners, suppliers, customers, citizens - is a key issue in the economic and public sector.
 Today, Enterprises/Organisations maximise flexibility and speed of response to changing external conditions.
 They develop knowledge and links with other Enterprises/Organisation with which they can collaborate to provide the products and services that the users demands.
 Enterprise interoperability must therefore now embrace sharing of collaboration knowledge and core competencies as well as the administration of such shared knowledge -knowledge oriented collaboration.

-eight poles, with the Italian Pole and the North Pole (Finland, Norway and
+has grown to eight poles, with the Italian Pole and the North Pole (Finland,

 - VLab is recognised as the Single Entry point of State of the Art for Enterprise Interoperability.
 All public deliverables developed in the FP6 and FP7 projects related to Enterprise Interoperabil-ity provided by the European commission are accessible via the INTEROP-VLab platform ,